-Box I depicts graphically the three parallel streams that start right from the primary level.
-The parents have the choice to send their children either to a madrassah or to an English Medium primary school or Urdu medium primary school.
-The English medium schools are further divided into 'elite' schools and 'non-elite' schools.
-Most English medium schools are in the private and not-forprofit sector while the majority of the Urdu medium schools are run by the Government.
-The latter provide education to about 73 percent of the total primary school enrolment.
-(Table-I).
+divided into "elite" schools and "non-elite" schools.
+Most English medium schools are in the private and not-for-profit sector while the majority of the Urdu medium schools are run by the Government.
+The latter provide education to about 73 percent of the total primary school enrollment (Table II).
 This fragmentation does not end at the primary level but persists throughout the education cycle and spills over into the labor market as well.
-A more detailed analysis of this segmentation and its consequences for economic development is presented elsewhere (Husain 1999)

 Pakistan has suffered immensely as a result of this fragmented educational system coupled with issues of access, quality and governance.
-Pakistan's primary and secondary enrolment ratios in 1991 were 46 and 21 percent of the relevant age groups - only one-half the average for all low income countries.
-Only about half of those who enrolled in school stayed on until the fourth grade in comparison with an average of about two thirds for all low income countries Within the South Asia region, Pakistan lags well behind its neighbors in enrolment; net primary enrolment rates are 50% in Pakistan, 75% in Bangladesh, 77% in India and 100% in Sri Lanka.
+Pakistan's primary and secondary enrollment ratios in 1991 were 46 and 21 percent of the relevant age groups-only one-half the average for all low-income countries.
+Only about half of those who enrolled in school stayed on until the fourth grade in comparison with an average of about two-thirds for all low income countries Within the South Asia region, Pakistan lags well behind its neighbors in enrollment; net primary enrollment rates are 50 percent in Pakistan, 75 percent in Bangladesh, 77 percent in India and 100 percent in Sri Lanka.
 By all criteria, Pakistan's educational system was at the bottom of the international ladder.

 A number of empirical studies show that the returns to expanding years of education in Pakistan are still considerable, i.e. 20 percent (Behrman 1995).
-The implication is that Pakistan has lost considerable earnings due to under investment in education.
+The implication is that Pakistan has lost considerable earnings due to underinvestment in education.
 A social rate of return of 13 percent for primary school, with reinvestment, would lead to a doubling of assets within six years (Shabbir 1994).
 In one influential work, an attempt was made to characterize the cost to Pakistan of having low schooling and a relatively large gender gap by a series of simulations based on pooled estimates of the dependence of growth on initial schooling investments.
-The authors found that Pakistan's 1985 income would have been 25 percent higher if Pakistan had had Indonesia's 1960 primary enrolment rate and about 16 percent higher if female enrolment rates had been at the same level as for boys (Bridsall, Ross and Sabot 1993).
-Extending these projections to 2005 it would be safer to conclude that Pakistan's per capita income today would have been almost double than what it actually is and the record on poverty much better.
+The authors found that Pakistan's 1985 income would have been 25 percent higher if Pakistan had had Indonesia's 1960 primary enrollment rate and about 16 percent higher if female enrollment rates had been at the same level as for boys (Birdsall, Ross and Sabot 1993).
+Extending these projections to 2005, it would be safer to conclude that Pakistan's per capita income today would have been almost double than what it actually is and the record on poverty much better.

 The gender gap in education in Pakistan suggests that the country has foregone a great opportunity by not capitalizing on the large rates of return of female schooling on economic productivity.
 In a study of estimates of wage relations for males and females separately over several time periods using Household Income and Expenditure Surveys, it was found that females had higher rates of return than their male counterparts (Ashraf and Ashraf 1993).
 Some estimates suggest that the return on getting more girls into schooling may be over 20 percent.
-Another study estimated that annual growth in income per capita could have been nearly a percentage point faster if Pakistan had closed the gender gap as fast as East Asia between 1960 and 1992.
-(Klasen 1999).
+Another study estimated that annual growth in income per capita could have been nearly a percentage point faster if Pakistan had closed the gender gap as fast as East Asia between 1960 and 1992 (Klasen 1999).

-Pakistan thus missed economic opportunities that have been exploited by many developing countries by increasing educational levels for the bulk of its labour force and, thus, enhancing their household incomes and reducing poverty.
-What is more disturbing is that the low net enrolment ratios will make the achievement of 100 percent literacy levels even more difficult in the future.
+Pakistan thus missed economic opportunities that have been exploited by many developing countries by increasing educational levels for the bulk of its labor force and, thus, enhancing their household incomes and reducing poverty.
+What is more disturbing is that the low net enrollment ratios will make the achievement of 100 percent literacy levels even more difficult in the future.
 This has serious implications for Pakistan's competitiveness and rapid poverty reduction.